joelek/tsb/readme.md

 npx tsb --entry=<path> --bundle=<path>
 ```

 Dependencies referenced from the entry point and listed under the "dependencies" section of the "package.json" file will be treated as run-time dependencies and will not be included in the bundle.
+This behaviour may be controlled using the `--dependencies` argument.

 Dependencies referenced from the entry point and listed under the "devDependencies" section of the "package.json" file will be treated as compile-time dependencies and will be included in the bundle.
+This behaviour may be controlled using the `--dev-dependencies` argument.

 CommonJS and ECMAScript modules are supported and can be mixed but module specifiers are required to be compatible with the NodeJS module resolution algorithm.